outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 `XY` is the disk partition number you would like to hide.
 As noted in the reference below, `UDISKS_PRESENTATION_HIDE` is deprecated and replaced by `UDISKS_IGNORE`.
     3. Similarly, since the root and home partition is formatted in previous step, you should go into Ubuntu system to hide these two partitions.
     4. Refer to [udev 99-hide-disks.rules is no longer working](http://superuser.com/questions/695791/udev-99-hide-disks-rules-is-no-longer-working).
-42. `/dev/sda10` is the boot partition for Gentoo.
-But by default, it's not auto-mounted for security reason.
-Similarly, the /dev/sda2 is the EFI System Partition.
-It's also not automatic mounted to `/boot/efi` as well at startup.
 43. Partitions:
     1. sda1 Windows recovery partition
     2. sda2 EFI partition